• Menu

 Things to do in Cantabria and Asturias

-As you plan your ferry trip from the UK to Santander, you’ll probably want to consider some of the nearby activities and noteworthy destinations that Cantabria and Asturias have to offer.
+As you plan your ferry trip from the UK to Santander, you may want to consider some of the nearby activities and noteworthy destinations that Cantabria and Asturias have to offer.
 Here are some top local highlights:

-1. Picos de Europa National Park: Known for its rugged mountains, diverse wildlife, and picturesque landscapes, the Picos de Europa is a must-visit.
-From Oviedo or Gijón, take a customizable private tour to the Covadonga Lakes—a stunning natural spot, with plenty of local history and folklore.
-This is one of the highlights of any trip to Northern Spain.
+1. Picos de Europa National Park: Known for its rugged mountains, diverse wildlife, and picturesque landscapes.
+From Oviedo or Gijón, take a customizable private tour to the Covadonga Lakes – a stunning natural spot, with plenty of local history and folklore.

-2. Drop in to Llanes: Visit the picturesque coastal town of Llanes, known for its stunning beaches, cliffs, and historic architecture, it is also home to the Asturian School of Surf, where you can paddle board or learn to surf in various locations close by.
+2. Drop in to Llanes: Visit the cool coastal town of Llanes, home to the Asturian School of Surf, where you can paddle board or learn to surf at various beaches close by.

-3. Paddle Down the Sella River: The Sella River in and around Arriondas and Cangas de Onís is a great bases for adventurers, and river rafting or paddle boarding down the Sella River is an iconic experience for all outdoor activities enthusiasts.
+3. Paddle Down the Sella River: The Sella River in and around Arriondas and Cangas de Onís is a great base for adventurers, and river rafting or paddle boarding down the Sella River is almost a right of passage round these parts.
+Also great for families!

-4. Explore the local cuisine: Get stuck into Cantabrian and Asturian cuisine, including seafood, Asturian cider, and traditional dishes like “fabada” (Asturian bean stew) or “cocido montañés” (Cantabrian mountain stew).
+4. Explore the local cuisine: Get stuck into Cantabrian and Asturian grub, including seafood, Asturian cider, and traditional dishes like “fabada” (Asturian bean stew) or “cocido montañés” (Cantabrian mountain stew).

-5. Hike the Camino de Santiago: from Oviedo you can get a taster of one of the world’s most famous pilgrimage routes, the Camino de Santiago, as it passes right through both Cantabria and Asturias.
-On this half-day tour you can hike a portion of the famous Camino with a private guide, while experiencing both Oviedo and the beautiful Asturian countryside.
+5. Hike the Camino de Santiago: from Oviedo you can get a taster of one of the world’s most famous pilgrimage routes, the Camino de Santiago, as it passes through both Cantabria and Asturias.
+On this half-day tour you can hike a portion of the Camino with a private guide.

 For those traveling to Spain’s Basque Country, Brittany Ferries also offer a Portsmouth to Bilbao ferry.
-The main summer timetable runs from March 27th, 2025 until November 2nd, 2025, with regular sailings every Thursday and Sunday on the Galicia ferry.
+The main summer timetable runs from March 27th, 2025 until November 2nd, 2025, with regular sailings every Thursday and Sunday on the good ship Galicia.
 Winter sailings (January – March) depart weekly from the UK on Tuesday nights.

 Scheduled arrival time is the following morning in Bilbao, but as always this depends on sea conditions.
-Brittany Ferries themselves say that their journeys can take anything between 20-36 hours, so sit back, relax, and if a little delayed just order yourself another Estrella Galicia on-board!
+Brittany Ferries themselves say that their journeys can take anything between 20-36 hours, so sit back, relax, and if a little delayed just order yourself another cerveza on-board.

 Day Depart Portsmouth Arrive Bilbao